Danny Brocklehurst: Radio

 Brocklehurst has written extensively for radio.
-His police series Stone is in its ninth series.
+His detective series Stone for Radio 4 is in its ninth series.
 It stars Hugo Speer as Detective Inspector John Stone and every episode features a morally complex crime.
-It has been described as "gritty" (The Guardian), "hard hitting" (The Times) and "realistic in a way radio drama rarely is" (The Observer).
+It has been described as "gritty" (The Guardian), "hard hitting" (The Times), and "realistic in a way radio drama rarely is" (The Observer).

-He wrote a play about Thatcher's Mutually Assured Destruction policy in the 1980s, The End of The World, a thriller about a man who seems to have ceased to exist Nobody, an Australian set examination of greed, Loaded and a single drama about an eighty-year-old woman who admits to a series of brutal murders, Mary Shane.
+He wrote a play about Margaret Thatcher's mutually assured destruction policy in the 1980s, The End of The World, a thriller about a man who seems to have ceased to exist, Nobody, an Australian set examination of greed, Loaded and a single drama about an eighty-year-old woman who admits to a series of brutal murders, Mary Shane.

 He has appeared as a regular commentator on Radio 4 and 5Live.

-Brocklehurst wrote the podcast Ecstasy: The Battle OF Rave that features David Morrissey, Monica Dolan, Ian Hart Meera Syal and Are Edmondson.
+Brocklehurst wrote the podcast Ecstasy: The Battle Of Rave that features David Morrissey, Monica Dolan, Ian Hart, Meera Syal and Ade Edmondson.
 It is half drama, half documentary.

+Music

+In 2013, Brocklehurst co-wrote the Mint Royale song "Ring".